-Starting in Stan 2.29, deprecated functions with drop in replacements (such as the renaming of 'get_lp' or 'multiply_log') will be removed 3 versions later e.g., functions deprecated in Stan 2.20 will be removed in Stan 2.23 and placed in Removed Functions.
-The Stan compiler can automatically update these on the behalf of the user.
+Starting in Stan 2.29, deprecated functions with drop in replacements (such as the renaming of 'get_lp' or 'multiply_log') will be removed 3 versions later e.g., functions deprecated in Stan 2.20 will be removed in Stan 2.23 and placed in [Removed Functions](#).
+The Stan compiler can [automatically update](#) these on the behalf of the user for the entire deprecation window and at least one version following the removal.